Polychaete: Reproduction

 Most polychaetes have separate sexes, rather than being hermaphroditic.
 The most primitive species have a pair of gonads in every segment, but most species exhibit some degree of specialisation.
 The gonads shed immature gametes directly into the body cavity, where they complete their development.
 Once mature, the gametes are shed into the surrounding water through ducts or openings that vary between species, or in some cases by the complete rupture of the body wall (and subsequent death of the adult).
 A few species copulate, but most fertilize their eggs externally.

 The fertilized eggs typically hatch into trochophore larvae, which float among the plankton, and eventually metamorphose into the adult form by adding segments.
 A few species have no larval form, with the egg hatching into a form resembling the adult, and in many that do have larvae, the trochophore never feeds, surviving off the yolk that remains from the egg.

 However, some polychaetes exhibit remarkable reproductive strategies.
 Some species reproduce by epitoky.
 For much of the year, these worms look like any other burrow-dwelling polychaete, but as the breeding season approaches, the worm undergoes a remarkable transformation as new, specialized segments begin to grow from its rear end until the worm can be clearly divided into two halves.
 The front half, the atoke, is asexual.
 The new rear half, responsible for breeding, is known as the epitoke.
 Each of the epitoke segments is packed with eggs and sperm and features a single eyespot on its surface.
 The beginning of the last lunar quarter is the cue for these animals to breed, and the epitokes break free from the atokes and float to the surface.
 The eye spots sense when the epitoke reaches the surface and the segments from millions of worms burst, releasing their eggs and sperm into the water.

-A similar strategy is employed by the deep sea worm Syllis ramosa, which lives inside a sponge.
-The rear end of the worm develops into a "stolon" containing the eggs or sperm; this stolon then becomes detached from the parent worm and rises to the sea surface, where fertilisation takes place.
+A similar strategy is employed by the branching deep sea worm Syllis ramosa, which lives inside a sponge; the worm develop "stolons" containing eggs or sperm from one of their many rear ends; these stolons detach from the parent worm and rise to the sea surface, where fertilisation takes place.